The Support Operations

 Community Outreach Program offers the assistance of the department's specialist, who provides an appropriate referral system for those in need and a variety of social services and programs to individuals, families, groups and organizations within the community.
 The Department attempts to bridge the gap between the identification of the need for social services and the enrollment in outside programs.
 To contact Tanya Macko, Community Outreach Specialist click here.

 Safety Town projects, providing safety education to young children including stranger danger, fire prevention/safety, and a wide range of other age specific safety issues.
 The Department also conducts a Halloween trick or treat and Easter egg hunt programs at safety town as well.

 Medical Supply Program

-Are you in need of medical equipment?
-Thanks to the generous contributions of new or gently used medical equipment, the Village’s Medical Supply Program has walkers, wheel chairs, canes, quad canes, crutches, commodes and other bathroom equipment, slings, and more, that may be borrowed FREE of charge to residents.
-For further information or if your are interested in making a donation, please call the Police Community Outreach at 630.909.5459 or click here.
+The Village’s Medical Equipment Pantry has walkers, wheel chairs, canes, quad canes, crutches, commodes, other bathroom equipment and more!
+All may be borrowed FREE of charge to residents.
+For further information or if you are interested in making a donation, please call the Senior Center.

 Digital Cell Phone Program

 The Village of Glendale Heights’ cell phone program works with the elderly and disabled in an effort to ensure greater security, dignity and independence by providing recycled cell phones for 9-1-1 calls.
 Those who are interested must call to schedule an appointment at the Senior Center.
 Do you have a cell phone that you are not using?
 The Glendale Heights Police Department is collecting cell phones, chargers and batteries for